 These mathematical problems correspond to a group of transactions, referred to as a block.
 The first individual or organization that solves these transactions and also verifies the accuracy of the said transactions within a block gets a block reward.
 A block reward refers to the digital tokens of the currency that was validated.

 The second model is the proof-of-stake (PoS) model.
 The PoS model does not require high-powered computers and mining farms using large amounts of electricity to validate transactions.
-In this model, stakeholders in a digital currency have the randomized right to verify transactions.
+In this model, stakeholders in digital currency have the randomized right to verify transactions.
 The higher the number of cryptocurrency an individual owns, the more likely they’ll be chosen to validate a block of transactions.

 While POW networks are massive and work from the consensus of many people, PoS doesn’t have the decentralization feature that makes cryptocurrencies unique, thereby putting the future of the cryptocurrency in the hands of a select few.